goadesign/pulse/pool/README.md

-# Tenanted Worker Pools
+# Dedicated Worker Pool

-The `pool` package builds on top of the Ponos `streams` and `replicated` packages to provide a scalable and reliable dedicated worker pools.
+The `pool` package builds on top of the Ponos [rmap](../rmap/README.md) and [streaming](../streaming/README.md) packages to provide scalable and reliable dedicated worker pools.

 ## Overview